 Ms. Rao also counsels corporate clients, including large public companies, on compliance with anti-corruption laws, including in connection with the development, implementation, and enhancement of corporate compliance programs, as well as transactional due diligence.

 In addition, Ms. Rao has represented clients in a variety of litigation matters in federal courts and has experience with all stages of complex civil litigation matters.

 In addition to her practice, Ms. Rao has worked on a variety of pro bono matters while at the firm.
-She currently serves as a member of the firm’s Training & Career Enhancement Committee developing and overseeing in-house training and mentoring programs for associates.
+She formerly served as a member of the firm’s Training & Career Enhancement (TACE) Committee, which develops and oversees in-house training and mentoring programs for associates.

 Prior to entering law school, Ms. Rao was a military analyst at the Central Intelligence Agency.

 - Conducting internal investigations and representing clients facing criminal investigations by government enforcement agencies, including the Department of Justice and the Securities and Exchange Commission, related to alleged violations of the FCPA and Sherman Antitrust Act

 - Performing transactional due diligence and counseling clients on the development of corporate anti-corruption compliance programs and policies

 - Advising a company and its partners in connection with investigations by and testimony before congressional intelligence committees